Want to get your year off to a strong start?

 Consider adding pre-employment background checks to your list of company must-haves.
 What makes them so important?
 Consider this.

-Statistics say even applicants who look good on paper aren’t always what they appear.
-Roughly 40 percent of applicants offer a slightly less than truthful story about their previous experience.
+Statistics say even candidates who look good on paper aren’t always what they appear.
+Roughly 40 percent of candidates offer a slightly less than truthful story about their previous experience.
 Employers also say plenty of candidates stretch the truth about their education credentials.

 What does it cost to skip screening and ignore stats like these?